oregonjim/leetv/README.md

 # leetv
-A personal television station designed for 24/7 unattended operation
+A personal television station designed for 24/7 unattended operation.

+Works with any operating system that supports Python 3.x and VLC or mpv.

+Two usage scenarios are possible:

+1. Automated - A dedicated computer, connected to a TV, is set up to run leetv once a day as a cron job (Linux), LaunchAgent (MacOS X), or Task Scheduler task (Windows).
+Your scheduled shows are broadcast all day long, every day, just like a real network TV station.
+The computer need not be particularly powerful - all it needs to do is be able to run VLC or mpv smoothly.
+I have even run it sucessfully on a Raspberry Pi 3 (though I had to build a custom version of VLC with GPU hw acceleration in order to prevent overheating).
+Any PC made in the last 10 or so years will do fine.
+Internet connectivity is not required unless you want to have the (optional) hourly news and weather updates.
+2. On demand - you can run leetv on demand from your own PC.
+It will behave as though you have just 'turned on' the TV and will start playing whatever is scheduled for 'now'.
+You can optionally specify a start time and leetv will pretend that it is running at that time in the schedule (in case you missed your favorite show).

-NOTE:  This is a fully working program (I've been using it 24/7 for several months now).
-However, I have not finished the documentation nor have I added the kind of exception handling necessary for a 'general public use' type of application.
+NOTE:  While this is a fully working program (I've been using it 24/7 for several months now), I have not finished the documentation nor have I added the kind of exception handling necessary for a 'general public use' type of application.
 Also missing is an automated 'setup.py' installer.
 These elements will be added as time allows.
+If you can edit a few simple text files and are comfortable with the command line, you can get it up and running.

   LeeTV and its utilities are written in Python 3.x.
 I have tested it heavily under Linux, almost as heavily under MacOS X, and lightly under Windows.
 While